saddagarla/developing-data-products/README.md

 ==============================

 This application has been created as a course project for the Developing Data Products course.
- - original version is tagged as a [courseSubmission](https://github.com/saddagarla/developing-data-products/tree/courseSubmission)
+ - Submitted  version is tagged as a [courseSubmission](https://github.com/saddagarla/developing-data-products/releases/tag/CourseSubmission)
- - supporting presentation can be viewed [on RPubs](http://bit.ly/1LD1TIH).
+ - Supporting presentation can be viewed [on RPubs](http://bit.ly/1LD1TIH).

 Demo of the current version can be found [here](http://bit.ly/1QW2cjm).